Krasjet/wikipedia.rehash/README.md

 If you are using a different font, you will have to tweak the line spacing and font size yourself.
 You might find [this](https://grtcalculator.com/) to be useful.

+If you have more suggestions for serif (or sans-serif) fonts suitable for screen reading, please let me know.
+I really want to explore more options.

 ## More screenshots

 Sample article: [Riemann sphere](https://en.wikipedia.org/wiki/Riemann_sphere)

 Please compare the images in full-screen mode for better visibility.

 ### Before